by David Barr

 Ted Cruz put the position succinctly “The Second Amendment to the Constitution isn’t for just protecting hunting rights, and it’s not only to safeguard your right to target practice.
 It is a Constitutional right to protect your children, your family, your home, our lives, and to serve as the ultimate check against governmental tyranny — for the protection of liberty.”
 Cruz is clearly referencing the myths of the revolution, particularly a quote often (wrongly) attributed to Thomas Jefferson: "The strongest reason for the people to retain the right to keep and bear arms is, as a last resort, to protect themselves against tyranny in government."

 As long as this myth, this way of telling the story, is seen simply as historical record, compromise on guns will remain unlikely.
 Thus, the possibility of reaching common ground on guns depends on people seeing this myth as optional, as only one way of telling the story among others.
 The best way to make that happen is by offering an alternative story.
 Toward that end, let’s consider a different myth of the revolution:

-In the 1700s, American colonists came to realize that our relationship with Britain was costing us more than it benefited us and that we had a right to govern ourselves.
+In the 1700s, American colonists came to realize that our relationship with Britain was costing us more than it benefited.
 We declared and pursued independence through collective political action in the form of the thirteen colonial governments and the Continental Congress.
 While private guns did play a (minor) role in the fighting, the organized forces (militias and regulars) under Washington – funded by the colonies and the Congress – carried almost the full burden of the war effort.
-Far from being a fight fueled only by patriotism plus guns, it was in fact a long war of attrition between armies in which desertion and dissent were common.
+Far from being a fight carried out by patriots with guns, it was in fact a long war of attrition between armies in which desertion and dissent were common.
 In the end, we prevailed because of disciplined cooperation, both within and among the colonies and between the colonies and France.
 We won because we figured out how to work together to build consensus, raise taxes, print money, equip an army, conduct diplomacy, and so on.